danielbairamian/RL-RL/README.md

 An additional requirement is clr, which can be installed using "pip install pythonnet".

-A requirement.txt file should be provided in the project for a simpler installation

-Note, as spinningup supports both Tensorflow and Pytorch, feel free to use whichever, but make sure you specify which one you're using, by changing the config file in "Spinningup/spinup/user_config.py"

 ## 3rd Party Requirements

 The following application are optional, and are not necessary to run my Bot: